PacktPublishing/Network-Programming-and-Automation-Essentials/Chapter10/NetworkLab/README.md

 <img src="https://github.com/brnuts/netlab/blob/main/Port-foward-example-Virtualbox.png" width="400"/>

-* You might need to install Guest Additions
-  * To install the Guest Additions on a Linux virtual machine, use these steps:
+* You might need to install Guest Additions on the Linux VM, use these steps:
    * Open VirtualBox.
    * Right-click the virtual machine, select the Start submenu and choose the Normal Start option.
    * Sign in to netlab (username: netlab password: netlab)
    * Click the Devices menu and select the Insert Guest Additions CD image option.
    * On Linux do `sudo mount /dev/cdrom`
    * Run the command `sudo sh /dev/cdrom0/VBoxLinuxAdditions.run`
    * Reboot your VM

 - all devices including the host have the username `netlab` with password `netlab`.
 - `sudo` is configured to be used by username `netlab` without password.